 The presidency of the Baltic Council of Ministers is rotated annually among the Baltic States.
 Since 2003, the Baltic Assembly Presidency has been harmonized with the Baltic Council of Ministers Presidency and lasts one year.
-In rotating order, in 2018, the presiding country was Lithuania, in 2019 Latvia assumed these responsibilities, while in 2020 the presiding country will be Estonia.
+In rotating order, in 2019, the presiding country was Latvia, in 2020 Estonia assumed these responsibilities, while in 2021 the presiding country is Lithuania.

-Priorities for the Latvian presidency of the BCM in 2019:
+Priorities for the Lithuanian presidency of the BCM in 2021:

 Legal basis of the Baltic Council of Ministers

 BCM Prime Ministers’ Council